alexalexyang/hayat/README.md

 # Todos

+- Delete empty rooms after an hour.
+- Rebuild RoomRegistry in case program crashes.
+- Prioritise database over in-memory storage for persistence.
+  - esp. for RoomRegistry.
 - Delete all members and traces of organisation upon deletion of organisation by manager.
 - Save messages so they can be reloaded if connection breaks for whatever reason.
 - Delete saved messages when cleaning up rooms.
-- Prioritise database over in-memory storage for persistence.
-  - esp. for RoomRegistry.

 # Learning sources